 SSM session The environment in which an SSM user interacts with the SSM System Manager to monitor and control HPSS.
-This environment may be the graphical user interface provided by the hpssgui program, or the command line user interface provided by the hpssadm program.
+This environment may be the graphical user interface provided by the hpssgui program, or it may be the command-line user interface provided by the hpssadm program.